TucanoCode04/my-obsidian-vault/5 - Brain/Quantum Condensed Matter Physics/Superconductivity/04 - Lumped Junctions and AC Josephson Effect.md

 $$V(t) = \frac{\Phi_0}{2\pi} \frac{d\psi(t)}{dt} = \frac{\Phi_0}{2\pi} \frac{1}{\sqrt{1 - \left(\frac{i(t)}{I_c}\right)^2}} \frac{1}{I_c} \frac{di(t)}{dt}$$
 ![[Pasted image 20251115173315.png]]
 As long as the current varies in time, then both current(so the phase) and voltage will be non-zero.
-The lumped Josephson junction behaves like a non-linear inductor, meaning that the voltage across the junction is proportional to the time derivative of the current through it, with a proportionality factor that depends on the current state of the junction.
+The lumped Josephson junction behaves like a non-linear inductor, meaning that the voltage across the junction is proportional to the time derivative of the current through it, with a proportionality factor that depends on the current state of the junction.(SONO ARRIVATO QUI)
 ##### Kinetic Inductance of a Josephson Junction
 The general form of the inductance of a Josephson junction, meaning the property that relates the voltage across the junction to the time derivative of the current through it, is given by:
 - rewriting the voltage-phase relationship $V(t) = \frac{\Phi_0}{2\pi} \frac{d\psi}{dt}$ as $\frac{d\psi}{dt} = \frac{2\pi}{\Phi_0} V(t)$